Emergent Elasticity and Quasiconformal Flow in Active Solids

+Nevertheless, tissues can maintain a macroscopic shape against external shear forces, and, more remarkably, change shape by internally controlled cell rearrangement during morphogenesis.
+We refer to such a system, which has neither a reference state nor a constitutive law, as an \emph{active solid}.

-We therefore seek to understand tissue mechanics by starting from the specification of cell-associated active stress, instead of a reference shape.
-Due to the timescale separation between mechanical equilibration (seconds~\cite{Bambardekar.etal2015}) and morphogenetic remodeling (hours), we expect cells to adjust their shapes and positions to achieve local force balance.
+We therefore seek to understand tissue mechanics by starting from the specification of cell-associated active stress instead of a reference shape.
+The timescale of mechanical equilibration (seconds~\cite{Bambardekar.etal2015}) is well separated from that of morphogenetic remodeling (hours).
+One thus expects cells to adjust their shapes and positions to achieve force balance by rearranging local sources of active stress.
 Morphogenesis takes the form of an adiabatic transformation between force-balanced states, controlled by changes in the local mechanical activity.

-This approach is motivated by the study of confluent, 2D epithelia.
-Cells in such tissue sheets can regulate their interfacial tensions by molecular motor activity in a cell's actomyosin cytoskeleton~\cite{Noll.etal2017,Kim.etal2021}, which acts as a ``microscopic muscle''.
-This picture is made precise by the active tension network (ATN) model~\cite{Noll.etal2017}, a minimal model for the mechanics of 2D epithelia.
+More precisely, we are motivated by the study of confluent, two-dimensional epithelia.
+Here, the dominant, tensile forces are generated along apical adherens junctions (cell-cell interfaces), which act as microscopic muscles~\cite{Noll.etal2017,Kim.etal2021}.
+This picture is made precise by the active tension network (ATN) model~\cite{Noll.etal2017}, a minimal model for epithelial mechanics.
 Within this framework, we can ask how cells control tissue shape through local active tensions.